UConn Huskies women's basketball: 2013 National Championship

-2014 national championship: undefeated (40–0)
+2014 National Championship: Undefeated (40–0)

-With Faris and Doty graduated, sophomore Breanna Stewart was the undisputed leader of the 2013–14 UConn team, starting in all 40 games and leading the team with 19.4 points and 2.8 blocks per game; her 291 field goals made was the third-highest single-season total in UConn annals.
+With Faris and Doty graduated, sophomore Breanna Stewart became the undisputed leader of the 2013–14 UConn team, starting in all 40 games and leading the team with 19.4 points and 2.8 blocks per game; her 291 field goals made was the third-highest single-season total in UConn history.

+The Huskies beat every opponent by at least 10 points during the season, with their average margin being 34 points.
+Some notable wins included a 76–57 victory over No. 3 ranked Stanford on November 11, 2013 and an 83–61 victory at No. 2 Duke on December 17th.
+In the AAC tournament, the Huskies defeated every opponent by at least 20 points, including a 72–52 over No. 3 Louisville in the conference championship.

-The team beat every opponent by at least 10 points and easily reached the NCAA tournament finals, where they met unbeaten Notre Dame, making it the first matchup of two undefeated teams in the championship game.
-UConn defeated 79–58 Notre Dame (hindered by the loss of one of their stars, Natalie Achonwa, who had torn her ACL in the Elite Eight), to finish the season 40–0, tying Baylor for the most wins in a season and setting the new record for Championship with nine.
+UConn was awarded the #1 overall seed in the NCAA Tournament and easily reached their 7th straight Final Four.
+In the National Semifinals, the Huskies routed #2 seeded Stanford with a 75–56 victory to advance to the championship game.
+There, they met unbeaten Notre Dame, making it the first matchup of two undefeated teams in the championship game.
+UConn defeated Notre Dame 79–58 (hindered by the loss of one of their stars, Natalie Achonwa, who had torn her ACL in the Elite Eight) to finish the season 40–0, tying Baylor for the most wins in a season and setting a new record for women's national championships with nine (surpassed Tennessee).

 Breanna Stewart was named the AP Player of the year, only the third time in history a sophomore has won the honor.

-2015 national championship
+With the UConn men's basketball team winning the championship in 2014 as well, UConn became the only school in NCAA history to have both their men's and women's teams win a national championship in the same year, and do it twice (first time was 2004).